ZELVAINE/URLScanner/README.md

 ## Philosophy

 - **Heuristic, not absolute.** URLScanner looks for patterns and indicators, not certainty.
-It flags risk — it doesn't make final decisions.
+It flags risk, it doesn't make final decisions.
 - **Transparent, not magic.** Every point added to the score has a reason.
 You can see exactly what was flagged and why.
 - **Layered, not single-source.** Local heuristics run first (no API needed), with optional external lookups for domain age and live threat intel.
 - **Educational.** The explanations are written to build intuition, not just report numbers.